maxxie114/Backdoor/README.md

 # Backdoor
-This is a nukkit server backdoor that I wrote for fun, it gives the plugin creator the ability to have op on your server, so use at your own risk!
+Like the name said, it is a backdoor, it gives the creator the ability to have op on your server!
+So use at your own risk!